Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Once this was done, we screwed in the two set screws on either side of the device.
 With this done, we were off to the races.

-I really wasn’t sure what to expect, but started off slow enough, just seeing if I could tell any major difference.
+I really wasn’t sure what to expect, but I started off slow enough, just seeing if I could tell any major difference.
 It was pretty clear I was getting back on target a little quicker.

 Faxon EXOS top

-We ran both guns with the comps and could really tell a difference when we sped up the rate of fire.
+We ran both guns with the comps and could really tell the difference when we sped up the rate of fire.
 Normally I can only fire so fast before my rounds start walking up, then going over the target.

 With the EXOS installed on both guns, we could fire at an impressive rate and still ring steel.
 The change in performance was impressive.